 |No high school diploma||With post-secondary diploma or degree|

-Recent immigrants add to Winnipeg’s pool of scientists and engineers
+Recent immigrants add to Vancouver’s pool of scientists and engineers

-Approximately two in three men who immigrated after 1995 and have a post-secondary diploma or degree majored in physical sciences, engineering or trades.
-This compares to one in two Canadian-born men.
-Among women with a post-secondary diploma or degree, about one in four very recent immigrants have studied some physical science or technology, compared to one in nine Canadian-born women with similar education levels.
+Approximately three out of every five men who immigrated after 1986 and have a post-secondary diploma or degree majored in physical sciences, engineering or trades.
+This compares to half of Canadian-born men.
+Among women with a post-secondary diploma or degree, one-quarter of recent immigrants have studied some physical science or technology, compared to one in ten Canadian-born women with similar education levels.